 3 Week South Africa Itinerary (+ Map)

-South Africa is one of those countries that has to be on your bucket list.
-A destination that boasts so much, you’ll find everything from sprawling safari reserves to romantic wine regions and beautiful beaches.
+South Africa is a destination that boasts so much, so you’ll find everything from sprawling safari reserves to romantic wine regions and beautiful beaches.
 There’s also culture, cool cities and so much to see and do.

 I fell in love with South Africa when I visited.
 It’s a country that I’d wanted to visit for so long and I couldn’t wait to see for myself what it was like.